Skip to main content

 The weather can kick-start a cold sore

-Transmission is only by direct skin contact
+Transmission is mainly by direct skin contact

-Nigel Scott, information officer at the HVA, suggests that in some cases, it can take years for the first obvious outbreak to occur.
-"About a third of those infected will show obvious symptoms quickly, but the majority will remain undiagnosed.
-They might get minor symptoms such as a tingle, soreness or what seems like a cut lip that goes unnoticed.
+"A person might get minor symptoms such as a tingle, soreness or what seems like a cut lip that goes unnoticed.
 Then if something triggers the virus and they get a full cold sore years later, they are puzzled as to where they got it from because they had actually contracted it years earlier."

-The herpes virus may have implications in pregnancy and can be dangerous to newborns so if you have a cold sore never kiss a baby, and wash your hands before skin contact.
+The herpes virus may have implications in pregnancy and can be dangerous to newborns.
+So, if you have a cold sore never kiss a baby, and wash your hands before skin contact.

 Oral sex and cold sores shouldn't mix